brwhale/KataScript/README.md

 `array`: A collection of other values.
 An array must be homogeneous (all values of the same type) and cannot contain other collections, supplied by underlying C++ std::vector containing values contiguously and represented in the unboxed base type.
 Array data is acessed by integer index starting from 0.

 `list`: A collection of other values.
-A list can be heterogeneous and contain other lists, supplied by underlying C++ std::vector containing references to values.
+A list can be heterogeneous and contain any type, supplied by underlying C++ std::vector containing references to values.
 List data is acessed by integer index starting from 0.
 Slower than an `array` but more flexible.

+`dictionary`: A collection of other values, but this time as a hashmap.
+A dictionary can contain any type like a list, but it can be indexed with any non-collection type.
+Supplied by underlying C++ std::unordered_map type.

 ### Type Coercion
 There is minimal type coercion in KataScipt.
 Int will be promoted to Float for any operation between the two types, and String will be promoted to a List of characters when operating with a List.
 Attempting to compare a number type to a string or a list (unless it's only 1 element long and that element is a number) will throw an error.
 If you want to purposely convert values, there are built in casting/parsing functions `bool()`, `int()`, `float()`, `string()`, `array()`, `list()`.